UPDATED February 28, 2017

 What do I do if I need a Record of Employment (ROE) but have not received one?

-Will there be compensation for employees who have had expenses because of pay problems?
+Is there compensation for employees who have had expenses because of pay problems?

 The claim process and forms for compensation can be found on the Phoenix website.